Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 The community practiced something called stirp culture,

-who's supposed moral strengths and flaws complemented each other.
+based on whose supposed moral strengths and flaws

 Yeah.